 2 years ago like 2 days...
 It was my first pregnancy, and it was my first labor.
 I'm not going to discuss right from the labor but from the events led me to it.

-From the one hand I felt confident in theory of birth process, from the other I practiced yoga almost every day, I was preparing my body and mind for the upcoming birth.
+On the one hand I felt confident in the theory of birth process, from the other I practiced yoga almost every day, I was preparing my body and mind for the upcoming birth.
 Fear caused by unknowingness, that's why I never was afraid of birth or pain.
-Moreover, with yoga’s help, I realized that I have to accept everything with joy and gratitude, whatever happened, happened for a reason....
+Moreover, with yoga’s help, I realized that I have to accept everything with joy and gratitude, whatever happened, happened for a reason...

-In Budapest, I decided that I am going to have a home birth because I did not want doctor’s protocols to lead my labor, in other words I did not want them to disturb my labor by injecting pitocin, checking my cervix all the time, piercing amniotic sac, cutting the cord, and so on – I did not want them to disturb me and deliver my child for me.
+In Budapest, I decided that I am going to have a home birth because I did not want doctor’s protocols to lead my labor, in other words, I did not want them to disturb my labor by injecting Pitocin, checking my cervix all the time, piercing amniotic sac, cutting the cord, and so on – I did not want them to disturb me and deliver my child for me.
 I did not want to think that someone is judging me.
-Instead, I wanted to move, sing, breath as I want, and do it in silence, warmness, and darkness – I wanted the nature to rule.
+Instead, I wanted to move, sing, breathe as I want, and do it in silence, warmness, and darkness – I wanted nature to rule.

-There were the same dark room, where the same Christmas lights snaked the window, but I was different.
+There was the same darkroom, where the same Christmas lights snaked the window, but I was different.
 The birth was the work for me, and finally, I got my reward for it, which is now sleeping on my hands.
 I did it.
-I gave a birth to 38 sm. head baby without any scratches.
+I gave birth to 38 sm. head baby without any scratches.
 And yes, he was full 42 weeks and his weight was 10,5 pounds.
-And after that I believe in every woman.
+And after that, I believe in every woman.
 We were created to give birth and our bodies are just perfect and amazing.